A while ago when I was still in the States, I read an interesting article about a middle-aged guy who tried to go to Kansas from Florida.

-He visited his relatives before.
-He’d been in the town.
+He visited his relatives there before.
+He’s been in the town.
 He knew the streets and the station area.
-In his memories, there should be Main Street right here and Church Street over there.
+There should be Main Street right here and Church Street over there.
 They should be there.
-But he saw none of them.

 “Welcome to Michigan!”

 No wonder he didn’t find Main Street right here and Church Street over there.
 No wonder what he expected was not there.
-Much to his surprise, he just messed up and ended up in a totally wrong place.
+Much to his surprise, he messed up the transfer and ended up in a totally wrong place.

 For Elijah, things certainly didn’t go as planned.
-Elijah, a prophet who was sent out for his ministries with blessings, is now utterly exhausted, so lonely and deadly scared.
+Elijah, a prophet who was sent out for his ministries with blessings, is now utterly exhausted – so lonely and deadly scared.
 Now he doesn’t want to do his ministries anymore and just wants to run away from his vocation.

 Elijah was in constant conflicts with the prophets of the Canaanite god, a god of rain and fertility worshiped under the reign of King Ahab and his wife Jezebel.

 Today’s passage chapter 19 opens King Ahab and Queen Jezebel hold Elijah responsible for their death.
-Jezebel becomes especially enraged, and declares against Elijah, “May the gods take my life if I have not taken yours by this time tomorrow.
-Elijah, you cocky little man!
+Jezebel becomes especially enraged and declares against Elijah, “May the gods take my life if I have not taken yours by this time tomorrow.
+Elijah, you cocky man!
 I will end you by tomorrow!”